 - You must meet federal income guidelines (Pell Grant)

-- You must be a currently enrolled first-generation college student
+- You must be a currently enrolled first-generational college student

 - You must have a documented physical, psychological, or learning disability

 - You must have a need for academic assistance

 - Complete a SSS application and turn it in to the SSS office: TRIO-SSS-Application.
 To be considered for Student Support Services, the entire application packet must be completed.

 - Sign application on all required pages.

 - Submit the following documents with your application:

 - A copy of your parent or guardian’s most recent federal income tax form or your tax return. *Note – W-2 forms are not acceptable.
 A printout from the Social Security Administration or the Department of Social Services is acceptable as income verification, if the family’s sole income is social security of AFDC benefits.

 - A copy of your Student Aid Report (SAR)

 - Contact the Student Support Services office to schedule an appointment to meet with a SSS Counselor.